abhaytiw/Git_Project/readme.txt

-This is my very first git project
+This is my very first git project its 2nd project not first